cprates/box/README.md

 * /dev/shm

 ## Device nodes
 Same as for mount points.
-A static list of device nodes is configures for every box:
+A static list of device nodes is configures for every box.
+Note that `console` is not setup:
 * /dev/null
 * /dev/zero
 * /dev/full